azkaban/azkaban/docs/jobTypes.rst

 `Hadoop <https://archive.apache.org/dist/hadoop/core/hadoop-2.6.1/>`__ and
-`Pig <https://archive.apache.org/dist/pig/pig-0.11.0/>`__ on the solo-server by expanding the tar into /export/apps/hadoop/latest and /export/apps/pig/latest resepectively.
+`Pig <https://archive.apache.org/dist/pig/pig-0.11.0/>`__ on the solo-server by expanding the tar into /export/apps/hadoop/latest and /export/apps/pig/latest respectively.
 Then set the HADOOP_HOME and PIG_HOME variables with their paths:

 .. code-block:: guess